webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Lessons Learned: reflect how change can improve product quality.
   - Inspection: examine finished product.
   - Audit: review processes for quality assurance issues.
-- **QA Plan Contents and Questions**:
+- **QA: Assurance, Control, Standards, Objectives, Roles and Responsibilities, Deliverables and Approach**:
+  - Quality Assurance: encompasses quality control/standards/objectives.
+Quality processes and procedures.
+  - Quality Control: inspecting finished work.
   - Quality Standards: document any industry or regulatory standards that apply to the project, such as health codes.
   - Quality Objectives: create a list of measurable quality targets.
 The project will have multiple quality metrics, such as on-time delivery and the number of defects.
   - Roles and Responsibilities: identify the people responsible for managing the program, adhering to standards, and evaluating products against the standards.
   - Deliverables and Approach: identify all deliverables and processes subject to QA activities.
 Then, list the necessary QC activities, standards, and when they will occur for each deliverable or process.
 - **QA Plan Questions**:
   - how to prevent risk from escaping?
   - how verify meet expectations?
   - how prevent defects?
   - how to recognize and improve process?
   - how to handle defects from customer?
 - **QA: Creating a Test Plan**
   - document that describes how a project will verify that the project’s outputs meet the expected quality.
 - **QA: Testing, Automated, Unit, Regression, Smoke, UAT, Performance, Stress, Integration**